mwsohn/LROC.jl/README.md

 ────────────────────────────────────────────────────────────────────────────────

-# Area under the ROC Curve value and the ROC plot
+# Area under the ROC Curve (AUC) value and the ROC plot
 # Model 1
 lroc(logit1)